ibm-cloud-docs/dl/attaching_connection.md

 {:help: data-hd-content-type='help'}
 {:support: data-reuse='support'}

-# Adding virtual connections to a Direct Link gateway
+# Adding virtual connections to a {{site.data.keyword.dl_short}} gateway
 {: #add-virtual-connection}
 {: help}
 {: support}

-You can add a virtual connection when you create a Direct Link gateway by using the **Network connections** option.
+You can add a virtual connection when you create a {{site.data.keyword.dl_short}} gateway by using the **Network connections** option.
 You can also add a virtual connection to the gateway after provisioning the gateway.
 {: shortdesc}

 Make sure that there are no IP address conflicts between on-premises subnets and subnets on IBM Cloud for both VPC and classic infrastructure connections.